The new car brands coming to the UK this year

 Onvo was only founded in 2024 but is already pitching itself as a Tesla and Polestar rival.

-The Shanghai-based company is coming to the UK before the EU because of the lack of import tariffs on Chinese-built EVs.
+The Nio-owned company is coming to the UK before the EU because of our lack of import tariffs on Chinese-built EVs.

 Yangwang